dzenanr/collision_clones/README.md

 **Categories**: education, Dart, canvas, game, git, GitHub.

+**Description**:
-**Description**: a game with moving cars of different sizes and colors, whose objective is to move the red car without collisions.
+Collision Clones is a game with moving cars of different sizes and colors, whose objective is to move the red car as long as possible.
 You loose if the number of collisions is greater than the time in seconds.
 After a certain number of collisions, clone cars appear.